DockYard/ember-composable-helpers/README.md

 **[⬆️ back to top](#available-helpers)**

 #### `union`

 Joins arrays to create an array of unique values.
+When applied to a single array, has the same behavior as `uniq`.

 ```hbs
 {{#each (union cartA cartB cartC) as |cartItem|}}